feifeibear/long-context-attention/README.md

 bash ./scripts/run_qkvpack_compare.sh
 ```

-On an 8xA100 NVLink machine, and the benchmark results are as follows:
+On an 8xA100 NVLink machine, the benchmark results are as follows:

 <p align="center">
     <img src="./media/benchmark_results.png">
 </p>

-On an 8xL20 PCIe machine and an 4xA100 PCIe machine, and the benchmark results are as follows:
+On an 8xL20 PCIe machine and a 4xA100 PCIe machine, the benchmark results are as follows:

 <p align="center">
     <img src="./media/pcie_machine.jpg">